touchlab/Kermit/README.md

 * If no tag is specified, a default tag of "Kermit" will be used
 * The default tag can be overridden in the `Kermit` constructor
 * A copy of `Kermit` with a new default tag can be obtained with `kermit.withTag("newTag")`.
 This is handy for using a tag within a particular scope
-* Each log can specify it's own tag with the optional tag parameter

 ### Loggers